Jobayer10/Jobayer10/README.md

 I'm very passionate and dedicated to my work & I have acquired the skills and knowledge necessary to make your project a success.
 I enjoy every step of the design process, from discussion and collaboration.

-Skills: HTML / CSS / JS
+Skills: HTML / CSS / jQuery / JS / Wordpress

 - 🔭 I’m currently working on WordPress
 - 🌱 I’m currently learning JavaScript, PHP, Laravel